49 Different Types of Snakes in Florida

 These extra-slender brown snakes come in various colors, from light tan to darker brown.

-Their spine is marked by a line that runs parallel to it on both sides, and this line serves as an identifying feature.
+A line running parallel to their spine on both sides marks their spine and serves as an identifying feature.

 The length of a Dekay’s Brown snake ranges from 9 to 13 inches (23 to 33 cm).
 They are located west of the Aucilla River in the panhandle region.